 Open the start panel in Windows, find Windows Administrative Tools and select ODBC Data sources (x64).

 Give your new data source the name “CEOJuice_BI”.
-In Server, enter your SQL Server instance name of your e-automate server.
+In Server, enter the SQL Server instance name of your e-automate server.
 Most of the time, you can click the drop down and it will search for available SQL Server instances.
-Select the one where e-automate resides.
-Click Next.
+Select the one where e-automate resides, then click Next:

 Step 3: Download Power BI Desktop